ISRAEL IS THE CHURCH

 Some of the prophecies of the Old Testament refer to the physical land and people of Israel.
 They shall be fulfilled to the letter.
 But the one Kingdom of God, the one, eternal Messianic Kingdom, can be seen and entered only by those who have been born again in the Lord Jesus Christ.
 After we are in Christ, and particularly after the resurrection of the dead has taken place, the distinction between Christian Jew and Christian Gentile vanishes completely and there remains only Christ and His Body, which is the Church, the Wife of the Lamb, the holy city, the new Jerusalem.

-And as many as walk according to this rule, peace be on them, and mercy, and upon the Israel of God.
+And as many as walk according to this rule, peace and mercy be upon them, and upon the Israel of God.
 (Galatians 6:16)

 The Israel of God is spiritual Israel and the rightful heir of the one Kingdom of God.
 Physical Israel is Hagar, the child of the slave woman, and shall never be heir with the child of Sarah, the free woman.